MattechLab/monalisa/_sources/7-1_thermodyn_info.rst.txt

       :alt: heat_engine_1

 We propose here to consider the computer as an engine and to interpret one iteration of the reconstruction process as one cycle of the engine.
-In fact, at the begining of each iteration, the state of the computer is the same since we consider all changing (dynamic) variables to be in the *dynamic memory*, which is the analog of the work environment of the heat engine.
+In fact, at the beginning of each iteration, the state of the computer is the same since we consider all changing (dynamic) variables to be in the *dynamic memory*, which is the analog of the work environment of the heat engine.
 The energy given to the computer is almost completely dissipated into heat transmitted to the cooling system at temperature :math:`T_C`.
-We neglect transmition of heat given to the *rest of the universe* because it should be much smaller.
-Also, there are some electro-magnetic radiations emited from to the computer to the *rest of the universe* and some eletrostatic energy that is stored in the memory, since writing information in it implies to set a certain configuration of charges with the associated electro-static energy.
+We neglect transmission of heat given to the *rest of the universe* because it should be much smaller.
+Also, there are some electro-magnetic radiations emitted from to the computer to the *rest of the universe* and some eletrostatic energy that is stored in the memory, since writing information in it implies to set a certain configuration of charges with the associated electro-static energy.
 These two energy amounts are however so small as compared to the energy dissipated in the cooling system that we will nelglect them.
 As a consequence of energy conservation we will therefore write